archanajl/movies/ReadME.md

 - Authentication of the users to access the API endpoint

+- Authorization to the endpoints depending on the user roles

 ### <ins> To improve </ins>

-- Authorization to the users
+- Improve the sceurity

+- Not expose the password for the user details

 ### <ins> Testcases </ins>